The Baldy Bruiser, Southern California.

 Anyone who’s explored the Angeles National Forest – or ridden the LA Observer – knows Los Angeles’s secret… there’s a wealth of fantastic bikepackpacking potential within a stone’s lob of the city itself.
 For those prepared to head a little further afield, public transportation can easily shuttle riders to Bear Bear Lake, from where three or four days of wonderfully remote riding can guide you all the way back to the very heart of the metropolis, via the road less traveled.

 In the interests of keeping this ride within the constraints of a long weekend outing, the route begins in Big Bear Lake, easily reached by train and a public bus shuttle.
-But if you have more time – a solid day, at least – then you can ride all the up into the mountains from lowland San Bernadino, via forest roads.
+But if you have more time – a solid day, at least – then you can ride all the up into the mountains from lowland San Bernadino, on dirt roads.

 In terms of terrain, expect a bit of everything, including forest roads, sandy two-track, abandoned paved roads, ATV trails, and a few hike-a-bikes.
-And with over 19,000ft of elevation gain, be prepared for some seriously climbing, some of which can be tortuously steep, a characteristic typical to the newly formed San Gabriels.
+And with over 19,000ft of elevation gain, be prepared for some serious climbing, some of which can be tortuously steep, a characteristic typical to the newly formed San Gabriels.